CultureSupport/Interceptor-Tracker/README.md

 - We Block out Fake Botnets and Trackers
 - We Block Out Fake SmS stingray Cathcers
 - We Block Out Fake Gateway Proxies
+- We Block Out Infastructure Harmers and Electric Grid Scramblers

 -----